Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 DeparturesDaily, 8am & 11am check-ins

-Best for: Travellers wanting beach landing experience, photography-focused skydivers, those who want the longest experience day, groups of 4+.
+Best for: Travellers wanting a beach landing, photography-focused skydivers, the longest experience day, groups of 4+.

 FactorSkydive AustraliaSKYONE / Cairns Skydivers

-💡 Our honest recommendation: If you want maximum convenience and to land right back in the heart of Cairns, Skydive Australia wins.
-If you want the best possible photo/video backdrop and are open to a beach landing at Etty Bay (one of the most photogenic skydive landings in Australia), SKYONE is worth the 60-minute transfer.
-Groups of 4+ should lean SKYONE for the $20pp group discount.
-Both operators are APF-certified, highly experienced, and have excellent safety records.
-You can't go wrong with either.
+💡 Our honest recommendation: If you want maximum convenience and to land right back in the heart of Cairns, Skydive Australia is the better fit.
+If you want the most photogenic backdrop and are open to a beach landing at Etty Bay (one of the most photogenic skydive landings in Australia), SKYONE is worth the 60-minute transfer.
+Groups of 4+ should lean SKYONE for the $20 pp group discount.
+Both operators are APF-certified, highly experienced, and have strong safety records.

 Altitude Options: 10,000 ft vs 14,000 ft vs 15,000 ft